tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

 **review summary**

-The discussion of the incompatibility between user-defined contracts and union and intersection contracts is unclear.
+The discussion of the incompatibility between user-defined contracts and the shared-state implementation of intersection is unclear.
 Section 4.2 claims it is "not obvious", while Section 4 talks about "fundamental incompatibilities".
-The algorithmic system of Keil and Thiemann presented in Section 5 does combine user-defined contracts and full-fledged union and intersection contracts.
+The algorithmic system of Keil and Thiemann presented in Section 5 does combine user-defined contracts and union and intersection contracts.

 **answer**

-Section 4.2 follows a natural path to fix a naive implementation of union and intersection contracts, by adding shared state in the picture.
-We notice that accommodating for user-defined contracts in this setting is non-obvious.
-Wadler et al. followed this path too and decided to drop user-defined contracts altogether.
-However it is not fundamentally impossible to do so, even in the approach of Wadler et al.'.

-This trade-off gains Wadler et al. a more uniform and in general simpler operational semantics than Keil and Thiemann's system, as stated at line 862.
-That also means easier to implement.
-On the other hand, Kiel and Thiemann's system is the most complete one (supporting both general union and intersection contracts and user-defined contracts) but also the most complex one.
-The algorithmic version of their system, which is the one that can be implemented, is fairly complex, and present many performance challenges (L852).
-In particular, line 849 mentions one dramatic consequence of supporting user-defined contracts on their system: the evaluation of function contracts requires the inspection of the whole *context* of an application, that is, the continuation.
-This looks like a pretty heavy operation to implement.
+We agree: this is unfortunate.
+In this respect, Section 4.2 is right (in essence, it's the problem that Keil and Thiemann solve).
+So the wording at the beginning of Section 4 is inaccurate.
+While most of the other properties we discuss are about incompatibilities with the semantic of contracts, the discussion in 4.2 led us to discuss how it's difficult to preserve said semantics in a particular implementation strategy.

 **revision plan**

-Tame the "fundamentally incompatible" wording.
+We will tame the "fundamentally incompatible" wording.

 ### Castagna et al.

 **review summary**

-The reviewer is disappointed by the short and superficial treatment of the work of Castagna et al., in particular with respect to the referential transparency aspect.
+The reviewer is disappointed by the short treatment of the work of Castagna et al., in particular with respect to the referential transparency aspect.

 **answer**

-There is confusion on our part about the citation of the work of Castagna et al.
+There is a mistake on our part about the citation of the work of Castagna et al.
 [10] (Gradual Typing: a new perspective).
 We actually intended to rather cite their previous work on which the latter one build upon: Gradual Types with Union and Intersection (Castagna and Lanvin).